-There was always a question of whether Carmelo Anthony’s career would take a different turn in terms of winning if the Detroit Pistons drafted him as the second pick.
+There was always a question of whether Carmelo Anthony’s career would take a different turn in winning if the Detroit Pistons drafted him as the second pick.
 The Pistons did the unthinkable that night and selected Darko Milicic instead, right behind LeBron James, who went to the Cleveland Cavaliers.
-Carmelo ended up with the Denver Nuggets, and now 16 seasons after that draft night never played in the NBA finals despite having a great career in terms of individual accomplishments.
+Carmelo ended up with the Denver Nuggets, and now 18 seasons after that draft night, never played in the NBA finals despite having a great career in terms of individual accomplishments.

 In a recent interview on the podcast 120 Watts, the former NBA player and the member of that Pistons championship squad Ben Wallace explained how he believes the Pistons made a smart move by not drafting Carmelo.
-Even though that might sound a surprise, he thinks it was the right move because of two main reasons.
-Darko immediately said that he is not ready to play for a team that was aiming to win a championship, which enabled the team to grow and focus on winning.
-Carmelo, on the other hand, was a type of player that wanted minutes immediately, which in Ben’s mind wouldn’t work and would potentially disrupt the team’s chemistry.
+Even though that might sound a surprise, he thinks it was the right move for two main reasons.
+Darko immediately said that he is not ready to play for a team aiming to win a championship, which enabled the team to grow and focus on winning.
+On the other hand, Carmelo was a type of player that wanted minutes immediately, which in Ben’s mind wouldn’t work and would potentially disrupt the team’s chemistry.

-Apart from Rasheed and Ben Wallace, Rip Hamilton and Chauncey Billups, one of the key players for that Pistons squad, was Tayshaun Prince, who was a solid two-way player, and Wallace thinks Carmelo’s presence would allow Prince to grow as a player.
-It was none other than Prince who delivered perhaps the most significant blocks in playoff history on Reggie Miller in Game 2 of the Eastern Conference Finals.
-Wallace, who blocked quite a few shots in his career, believes that is the greatest block he ever saw.
+Apart from Rasheed and Ben Wallace, Rip Hamilton, and Chauncey Billups, one of the key players was also Tayshaun Prince, a solid two-way player, and Wallace thinks Carmelo’s presence wouldn’t allow Prince to grow as a player.
+None other than Prince delivered perhaps the most significant block in playoff history on Reggie Miller in Game 2 of the Eastern Conference Finals.
+Wallace, who blocked quite a few shots in his career, believes that is the most excellent block he ever saw.

-One of the crucial elements why Pistons were so successful those years apart from a great group of players was their head-coach Larry Brown.
-Brown is known as a coach who demands a lot from his player and doesn’t have much sympathy for young players, especially rookies.
+One of the crucial elements why Pistons were so successful those years, apart from a great group of players, was their head coach Larry Brown.
+Brown is known as a coach who demands a lot from his player and doesn’t sympathize with young players, especially rookies.
 From that perspective, it’s hard to predict how that would’ve affected Carmelo and whether he would have clashed with Brown, which would affect the team chemistry.
 Carmelo wouldn’t have the freedom and minutes to play as he did with the Nuggets immediately in his rookie season.